ishaansalian/Workspace-Wizard/README.md

 **Technologies Used:**
 - **Hardware:**
-  - Raspberry Pi / Jetson (for processing and computation)
+  - Nvidia Jetson (for processing and computation)
-  - Stepper motors and tracks (for movement)
+  - Servo motors and tracks (for movement)
+  - Custom PCB (for controls)
-  - Camera (for object detection and tracking)
+  - USB Camera (for object detection and tracking)
   - Power management system (for optimal battery usage)
 - **Software:**
   - Python (for control logic and algorithms)